18 Hardest Holes

 The 6th hole at Gray Fox is an anomaly for this course.
 It's unattractive.
 At one of the best-looking courses in town, #6 really sticks out.
 Likewise, you need to get your biggest sticks out to reach the green 179 yards away.
 There's sand on the front right exactly where I land a fading drive.
 And the green is narrow with a lot of rolls.
 Left is your safest bailout but be careful to not hit the cart path on the fly!
 Yep, it's got all types of challenges - just not looks!

 Pelican 1 is the Hardest Opening Shot in The Villages.
 There is a hole out there.
 Somewhere!
 Look closely for a piece of cloth fluttering in the wind - there may be a hole below that!
+But the approach is not the only challenge.
+Wait till you see the slope of the green.
+What a way to start.

 The center of the narrow green on Sweetgum 8 is 178 yards away.
 It was the first entrant to this list back in February of 2020.
 Ever since it has befuddled me between the water, the sand and the thinly available green.
 Blasting one into orbit is the only way to land this one!

 At just 140 yards, Roosevelt 5 is one of the shortest of the Hardest, so you should be able to drop a short iron shot from this uphill tee box.
 But you better be precise.
-The ball loves to funnel toward the pond or under that tree - and that's if you can carry the traps.
+The ball loves to funnel toward the pond or under that tree to the left - and that's if you can carry the traps.
 The prevailing wind will likely offset the downward trajectory too - lots of stuff to consider on this short little golf shot!

 See the red barn?
 It's easier to spot that then the green.
 Maybe it's all the marshland in the middle of Red Fox 9 that maximized the distraction.
 At just 153 yards, it seems this should be easier.
 But it just isn't.
 Your shot needs to come in high to stick the landing as the green and surrounding fringe funnel everything away downhill.
 At 184 from the black tees is simply impossible!